delta-io/delta-rs/python/docs/source/usage.rst

     value: string

-Converting to a PyArrow Dataset allows you to filter on columns other than partition columns and load the results as a stream of batches rather as a single table.
-Conver to a dataset using :meth:`DeltaTable.to_pyarrow_dataset`.
+Converting to a PyArrow Dataset allows you to filter on columns other than partition columns and load the result as a stream of batches rather than a single table.
+Convert to a dataset using :meth:`DeltaTable.to_pyarrow_dataset`.
 Filters applied to datasets will use the partition values and file statistics from the Delta transaction log and push down any other filters to the scanning operation.